 Receive updates from Ethical Reading

 Ethical Reading is a not-for-profit social enterprise dedicated to making Reading a better place to live and work through helping organisations become more ethical.
 This includes everything from the decisions made at the very top to the way employees treat each other and the people they deal with day to day.

 We want to mobilise people and organisations across Reading to embed ethics into decision-making processes and everyday actions and kick-start an Ethical Cities movement in the UK and beyond.

 The idea of Ethical Reading was conceived in 2017 by co-founders Gurprit Singh and Jim Bignal after they met on an Ethics course run by Dan Dennis of the University of Oxford.
 Jim had already been pursing similar thoughts independently, inspired by the Vibrant Reading Live Lab event organised by Grant Thornton in November 2016.

 Ethical Reading evolved quickly over the next few months, with the support of several enthusiastic individuals, and is now registered as a not-for-profit social purpose company.
 We launched at an event held at Thames Tower on 24 January 2018, attended by leaders from a wide range of organisations.

-Ethical Reading is run entirely on a voluntary basis by three directors with the support of an advisory council and some very dedicated volunteers.
+Ethical Reading is run entirely on a voluntary basis by five directors with the support of a talented Advisory Council and some very dedicated volunteers.

 Our vision is of a Reading where organisations have a deeply rooted sense of ethics and are strongly engaged with the local community.